Table of Contents:

 In order to ensure that this document is accurate and the requirements well under understood, it will be necessary to implement the low impact hypervisor support in a hypervisor.
 This could be achieved by using Xen or by implementing such support for the KVM hypervisor.

 The availability of a test suite test suite provides some coverage of the OP-TEE functionality with minimal effort as this should be usable from automated testing.
 The test suite should also enable developers to easily gain some confidence that OP-TEE was installed and initialized correctly.
+Whilst not something that the Apertis project will utilize (due to it being proprietary), the availability of an extended test suite, which can be purchased from GlobalPlatform may be something that users of Apertis may wish to consider to provide extended testing.

 Whilst the test suite will test operation of OP-TEE itself, an important part of initializing a TEE is the platform specific secure boot.
 Unless using a platform very closely aligned with an Apertis reference platform, this step will be the responsibility of the product team.